Faith No More: Feud with the Red Hot Chili Peppers

-After the release of The Real Thing, a feud developed between Faith No More and fellow funk-influenced Californian group Red Hot Chili Peppers, whom they had previously played with on The Uplift Mofo Party Tour, while Chuck Mosley was still Faith No More's lead singer.
-Patton and Chili Peppers' frontman Anthony Kiedis have been involved in a near 35-year old feud stemming from his accusations of Patton imitating his mannerisms and image for Faith No More's 1989 music video "Epic".
-Much of the animosity of Patton's feud with Kiedis involved his other band Mr Bungle, with very few recent comments attacking Faith No More.
-Over the years, media attention often exaggerated tensions between the two bands, including TV personalities such as Greg Gutfeld.
-Despite this, various members of Faith No More and Red Hot Chili Peppers appear to have remained on good terms since the initial controversy.
-Regarding the perceived conflict, Red Hot Chili Peppers bassist Flea stated in a 1996 interview, "There was never any fight between us, that was a bunch of bullshit created by the media.
+Over the years, media coverage – including from TV personalities such as Greg Gutfeld – often exaggerated tensions between the two bands.
+Despite this, members of both bands have said they remain on good terms.
+In a 1996 interview, Chili Peppers bassist Flea said, "There was never any fight between us, that was a bunch of bullshit created by the media.
 I mean I think they're a good band.
 Maybe there was some things said between Anthony and the singer [Patton], but it all means nothing to me. [...]
 Those guys in the band are nice people and there's no fight, let's not fight."
-At a 2014 show in Brooklyn, Red Hot Chili Peppers also notably covered a portion of the Chuck Mosley-era song "We Care a Lot".
+At a 2014 show in Brooklyn, Red Hot Chili Peppers also notably covered part of the Mosley-era song "We Care a Lot".